-(i) any unpaid Base Salary through the date of the Executive's termination and any accrued vacation in accordance with Company policy, which shall be paid not later than the next regularly scheduled payroll date following the date of termination;

-(ii) any unpaid Bonus earned with respect to any Fiscal Year ending on or preceding the date of the Executive's termination, which shall be paid at the time that annual Bonuses for such Fiscal Year are paid to other senior executives, but in any event within seventy-four (74) days after the conclusion of the Fiscal Year to which such Bonus relates;

-(iii) reimbursement due to the Executive pursuant to the terms of Section 7(c) for any unreimbursed business expenses incurred through the date of termination, which shall be paid as soon as practicable but in all events no later than thirty (30) days following the date of termination or, if later, promptly following the Executive's request for reimbursement of such expenses and upon presentation of appropriate documentation in accordance with the Company's expense reimbursement policy subject to the time limitations of Section 21(c); and received by the Executive will be subject to the tax (the "Excise Tax") imposed by Section 4999 of the Code (or any similar tax that may hereafter be imposed), then the Payments shall be reduced to the extent necessary so that no portion thereof shall be subject to the Excise Tax, but only if, by reason of such reduction, the net after-tax benefit received by the Executive shall exceed the net after-tax benefit that would be received by the Executive if no such reduction was made.
+- (i) any unpaid Base Salary through the date of the Executive's termination and any accrued vacation in accordance with Company policy, which shall be paid not later than the next regularly scheduled payroll date following the date of termination: - (ii) any unpaid Bonus earned with respect to any Fiscal Year ending on or preceding the date of the Executive's termination, which shall be paid at the time that annual Bonuses for such Fiscal Year are paid to other senior executives, but in any event within seventy-four (74) days after the conclusion of the Fiscal Year to which such Bonus relates; - (iii) reimbursement due to the Executive pursuant to the terms of Section 7(c) for any unreimbursed business expenses incurred through the date of termination, which shall be paid as soon as practicable but in all events no later than thirty (30) days following the date of termination or, if later, promptly following the Executive's request for reimbursement of such expenses and upon presentation of appropriate documentation in accordance with the Company's expense reimbursement policy subject to the time limitations of Section 21(c); and - (iv) all other vested payments, benefits or perquisites to which the Executive may be entitled under the terms of any applicable compensation arrangement or benefit, equity or perquisite plan or program or grant or this Agreement, which in each case shall be paid in accordance with the terms and conditions of the applicable arrangement, plan, program, grant or agreement. - 10.
+SECTION 4999 EXCISE TAX.
+If any payments, rights or benefits (whether pursuant to the terms of this Agreement or any other plan, arrangement or agreement of the Executive with the Company or any person affiliated with the Company) (the "Payments") received or to be received by the Executive will be subject to the tax (the "Excise Tax") imposed by Section 4999 of the Code (or any similar tax that may hereafter be imposed), then the Payments shall be reduced to the extent necessary so that no portion thereof shall be subject to the Excise Tax, but only if, by reason of such reduction, the net after-tax benefit received by the Executive shall exceed the net after-tax benefit that would be received by the Executive if no such reduction was made.
 The process for calculating the Excise Tax, and other procedures relating to this Section, are set forth in Exhibit A attached hereto.
 For purposes of making the determinations and calculations required herein, the Accounting Firm (as defined in Exhibit A) may rely on reasonable, good faith interpretations concerning the application of Section 280G and 4999 of the Code, provided that the Accounting Firm shall make such determinations and calculations on the basis of "substantial authority" (within the meaning of Section 6662 of the Code) and shall provide opinions to that effect to both the Company and the Executive.